Online Safety

 If you have a joint account, you only need to include the name of one of the account holders for the account name.

-Use the account name exactly as it appears on your account.
-If the name on your invoice, email or payment instructions is different from your account name, the person paying you may see a partial match or no match and this may delay payment while they check.
+Use your business name.
+Use the copy icon within internet banking or the mobile banking app to copy and share the correct account name and number.
+If the name on your invoice, email or payment instructions is different from these details, the person paying you may see a partial match or no match and this may delay payment while they check.

-Share your full account name and account number.
-If you have a joint account, you can enter just one of your names in the account name section for payment matching.
+Use the copy icon within internet banking or the mobile banking app to share your correct account name and number.
+If you have a joint account, you can enter just one of your names for payment matching.
 If you’re not sure what to share, contact us and we can help.

 No. A match does not guarantee that a payment is safe.
 You should still take care, especially if you’re being pressured to pay quickly or something feels unusual.